This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 The story is told from both Sarah and Amy’s points of view.
 The story also alternates from before, during, and after the kidnapping.
 This was mostly fine, but there were a few times when the changing of timelines was confusing.

-Overall, a great debut novel.
+Overall, Not Her Daughter is a great debut novel.
 I would have enjoyed a little more resolution toward the end, but, then again, it’s nice to ponder a few things.